-Jacalin lectin (AIA) is purified by affinity chromatography and is tetrameric two-chain structure consisting of four identical protomers with an isoelectric point of pH 7.8.
+Artocarpus integrifolia Lectin (AIA) is purified by affinity chromatography and is tetrameric two-chain structure consisting of four identical protomers with an isoelectric point of pH 7.8.
 The lectin has specificity for blood group types O (+SA) and T. Jacalin is considered a galactose-specific lectin and elutes with galactose or melibiose.
 A post-translational proteolytic modification of Jacalin gives the lectin a novel carbohydrate-binding site involving the N terminus of the α-chain.
-The protein's structure explains it’s carbohydrate-binding specificity of T-antigen disaccharide Galβ1,3GalNAc.
+The protein's structure explains its carbohydrate-binding specificity of T-antigen disaccharide Galβ1,3GalNAc.
 Potent inhibitors of jacalin include D-galactose, β-Met-Gal and 2-deoxy-α-D-galactose.
 AIA is labeled with tetramethylrhodamine isothiocyanate (TRITC) and has an appropriate number of fluorochromes bound to provide the optimum staining characteristics for this lectin.
 TRITC is a bright orange or red-fluorescent dye with excitation ideally suited to the 532-nm laser line.
 TRITC labeled AIA can be used for cellular imaging applications.
 This product comes in a stabilized liquid form.

 - ActivityLess than 0.5 ug /ml will agglutinate neuraminidase treated human erythrocytes.

 - Protein Concentration (Based on OD 280): 1 mg purified AIA - TRITC / 1 mL buffer

 - Divalent Ions Required: None

 - Emission: Maximum at 569 nm